wbsg-uni-mannheim-students/cross-lingual-product-matching/README.md

  - [@JakobGutmann](https://github.com/JakobGutmann)

 ### Data
 Our datasets can be requested via mail at ralph@informatik.uni-mannheim.de, but are available for research purposes only.
-The datasets have to be included in the provided folder 'Datasets' for the experiments.
+The datasets have to be included in the provided folder 'datasets' for the experiments.

 ## Setup
 **How to use this Repository**